 In one lab test, the FDA found that the product Rhino 8 Platinum 8000 contained the ingredients sildenafil, N-desmethylsibutramine, phenolphthalein and diclofenac.

-N-desmethylsibutramine is an ingredient that’s structurally similar to sibutramine — a controlled substance that was withdrawn from the market in 2010 due to concerns about its safety.
+N-desmethylsibutramine.
+This ingredient is structurally similar to sibutramine — a controlled substance that was withdrawn from the market in 2010 due to safety concerns.
 It was previously used as a weight loss medication.

 These active drug ingredients can interact with other medications and cause potentially serious complications.